Mac Tutorials

 Step 4.
 Click Quit one more time

-How to inspect processes in Activity Monitor
+2. Inspect processes in Activity Monitor

 Here’s how to inspect a process on Mac:

-1. In Activity Monitor, find a process in the list, and double-click it
+1. In Activity Monitor, find a process in the list and double-click it.

 The purposes of using Activity Monitor can be different, and this time, you see its window showing the way to learn more about ongoing processes